 Between stints in government, McCarthy worked as a journalist and talk show host for such media organizations as The Afro-American, Baltimore Times and Morgan State University’s WEAA-FM.

 An ordained minister, he last preached at the Unity Fellowship Church on Old York Road last Sunday.

 He’s also the creator of the Anthony McCarthy Civil Rights Awards to honor people who “exemplify the principles of equality, justice and service to humanity.”

 Its first – and so far only– awards ceremony took place at La Fontaine Bleue in Glen Burnie in 2013.

 Among those feted were his former boss, Rep. Cummings, Archbishop Carl Bean of the Unity Fellowship Church and former NAACP Baltimore Chapter President Tessa Hill-Aston.
 (McCarthy has done work for the NAACP’s local chapter.)

 The Mistress of Ceremonies?
 Then-state Sen. Catherine Pugh.

 Early in 2016, McCarthy joined Pugh’s mayoral campaign as spokesman.

 Days after Pugh won the primary, McCarthy was named head of communications for outgoing Mayor Rawlings-Blake, replacing Howard Libit.

-When Pugh became mayor last December 5, he retained that position while becoming one of her closest advisors.
+When Pugh became mayor last December, he stayed on as spokesman while becoming one of the new mayor’s closest political advisors.